Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 I trained on both the GIT and KTTI image data.
 This yielded an accuracy of around 99%.
 Because the accuracy was so good, I ended up keeping the first classifier I trained.
+The location in my code where I trained my classifier is in /Users/williamgillespie/Desktop/CarND-Vehicle-Detection/classification/svc_classify.py.
+I load the image data from .npy files (saved numpy arrays) because it is faster to load a numpy array with all of the images than to load the images as .png or jpg files.
+I created the .npy files in this location: data_loader/load_as_image_save_as_np_array.py.

 I used the following features to train my classifier:
 * Raw colors in the pixels as a 1-d feature vector (in feature_extraction/color_spatial.py)
 * RGB color histograms (in feature_extraction/color_histogram.py - I used the rgb method).
 * HOG features (in feature_extraction/hog_extractor.py).

+I scaled my features using the `StandardScaler().fit(x)` function.
+I saved my scaler and my SVM classifier to use elsewhere without having to train it again.

 ### Sliding Window Search